Are PTSD Support Groups Effective?

 While a PTSD support group can play a significant role in PTSD treatment, peer support groups do not replace professional support.
 Talk therapy is one option for those with PTSD, but some with this condition find other formats, like eye movement desensitization reprocessing (EMDR), more effective.

 If you face barriers to receiving treatment like EMDR, you might be able to find more flexible treatment online.
 New studies are finding that EMDR can be effectively administered by a trained therapist online through a platform like BetterHelp.
-Online platforms can increase the number of specialists available to a client and allow more control over the treatment process, which might benefit someone who feels out of control of their symptoms otherwise.
+Online support and therapy platforms can increase the number of specialists available to a client and allow more control over the treatment process, which might benefit someone who feels out of control of their symptoms otherwise.

 Takeaway